 Cons: 1.
 Rustic art blueberry baby wash has a strong scent.
 The fragrance is a subjective quality to review on so what I don’t like maybe you don’t mind.

-2. Another point that is quite irritating as a repeat customer is the delivery charge when ordering through Amazon.
-Even though we now have an Amazon Prime membership and have bought several Rustic Art products over the years we still need to pay a delivery charge for each purchase.
-In a time when other brands waive off delivery charges on a certain amount of purchase, its time Rustic Art matches up.
+2. Another point that is quite irritating as a repeat customer is the delivery charge.
+There is nothing more off-putting than the fact that after buying several Rustic Art products over the years we still need to pay a delivery charge for each purchase.
+In a time when other brands waive off delivery charges on a certain amount of purchase, it is time Rustic Art matches up.

 2. Mamaearth: Deeply Nourishing Body Wash For Babies